kleinbottle/swanlotus/content/blogs/using-font-awesome/using-font-awesome.md

 Somewhat vexed, he tried "document format converters" and was led to a promising cloud-based service called [Convertio](https://convertio.co/document-converter/).
 Another was [Online-Convert.com](https://document.online-convert.com/).
 But the more he thought about it, the less inclined was he to use such services.
 For one, he could have stuck to his original idea of using Microsoft Word as his input format, and using its built-in converters for PDF and HTML.
 No uploading to the cloud.
 No security hassles.
 No fuss.
 No muss.
 But that was a road he had already decided to avoid.

 He stared at his non-negotiable specifications once again.
 It was then that he realized that two of the three stipulated formats, PDF and HTML, were publicly specified, standardized specifications.
-Only the `.docx` format was proprietary.
+Only the docx format was proprietary.
 Sol decided to search using "open source document format converter".
 The first result showed [Pandoc](https://pandoc.org/).

 He first checked whether Pandoc could take in plain text and put out the three desired formats.
 After confirming that it could, he realized that it would be prudent to start off with [Markdown](https://daringfireball.net/projects/markdown/) and use that almost-plain-text source to generate the other three.
 He decided to use Pandoc's Markdown, which was a sophisticated outgrowth from the original Markdown.